MitkoDG/c4-nexus/README.md

 ## Summary of Implemented Features:

-In this project, I have developed a responsive web application that demonstrates proficiency in JavaScript, HTML, and CSS.
+In this project, I have developed a responsive web application by using JavaScript, HTML, CSS and React.
 The application focuses on creating a product listing page (PLP) with various interactive functionalities.
 Here's a breakdown of the features that have been successfully implemented:

 1. Header and Navigation: